-Parameters \\kwargs (value should be list or function) - List of parameters for each boosting round or a customized function that calculates the parameter in terms of current number of round (e.g. yields learning rate decay).
-If list lst, parameter = lst[current round].
-If function func, parameter = func(current round).
+Parameters \\kwargs (value should be list or callable) - List of parameters for each boosting round or a callable that calculates the parameter in terms of current number of round (e.g. yields learning rate decay).
+If list lst, parameter = lst[current\round].
+If callable func, parameter = func(current\round).